bytesbydave/algorithms/Qustions/react.md

 ### What happens when `setState` is called?

 - schedules an update to the component's state object.
-React mergest the enw state with the current state and triggfers a re-render of the component.
+React mergest the new state with the current state and triggers a re-render of the component.
 React batches multiple setState calls for performance optimization

 ### What does re-rendering mean in React?